Template Posts

 • Take a NSBC on-water powerboat training course.
 Find an instructor near you!

 • Learn online with the National Safe Boating Council’s Boat on Course program!
-Boat On Course teach the basic navigation rules of boating.
+Boat On Course teaches the basic navigation rules of boating.
 Watch at your own pace, and test your knowledge at the end of each video.

 March

-Theme: Vessel Safety Inspection & Maintenance
+Theme: Vessel Safety Inspection and Maintenance

 • A Vessel Safety Check (VSC) is a courtesy examination of your boat (vessel) to verify the presence and condition of certain safety equipment required by state and federal regulations.